Linortek/eIO-reporter/README.md

 * Line 461: add the time of day you want to send the summary

 Upon receiving the report, you can reply with [task] on [machine] completed (for multiple tasks, use a new line).
 By default the bot checks the email every 5 minutes, you can change this on line 467 (schedule.every(x).minutes)
+After processing the email, it will be deleted to prevent cluttering the inbox

 # Matrix version
 Edit the following: